geojeff/busser/README.md

 -------

-busser and busboy use the node.js prompt module, along with the colors module, to prompt for and validate user input.
-After validation and parsing, user input is fed to nconf.
-So, busser is invoked with no arguments as:
+busser and busboy use the node.js prompt module, along with the colors module, to prompt for and validate user input, if the run mode is interactive.
+If the run mode is command-line-only, the same arguments are validated and parsed with the same code, after which, accepted user input is fed to nconf.

+busser is invoked with no arguments as:

     node bin/busser.js